williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 ### Create an Authorization Server

-1. In the Okta user interface, navigate to **Security > API**.
+1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
-{% img auth_server_image.png alt:"Authorization Server" width:"640px" %}
+{% img okta-admin-auth-server-toolbar-dev alt:"Authorization Server" %}

 2. Choose **Add Authorization Server** and supply the requested information.

     * **Name**
     * **Audience:** URI for the OAuth resource that consumes the Access Tokens.
-Use an absolute path such as `http://api.example.com/pets`.
+Use an absolute path such as `https://api.example.com/pets`.
       This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for Access Tokens.
     * **Description**